AlbertLeipzig/everything-ai/subjects/dataset.md

 # Dataset

-_A Dataset is a set of data grouped into a collection with which developers can work to meet their goals_
+_A Dataset is a set of data, typically organized in tables, arrays or specific formats, such as CSV or JSON, grouped into a collection with which developers can work to meet their goals_

 ## Types of Datasets